Taofeeqib/angular-xss/README.md

 1. Secrets and credentials exposed in code
 2. XSS vulnerabilities in Angular code
 3. Vulnerable dependencies in both frontend and backend
-4. Other security issues defined in Semgrep rules

 ## Integration with DefectDojo